matter-labs/tutorials/project/README.md

 ### Building and deploying a counter smart contract

 1. Make sure to deploy the L1 governance smart contract first.
-This can be done in the [deploy-governance](../deploy-governance) folder.
+The instructions for that can be found in the [deploy-governance](../deploy-governance) folder.

 2. Open `deploy/counter.ts`.